agduncan94/phylogenetic_augmentation_paper/README.md

 # Phylogenetic augmentation paper analysis
 This repository has all the code necessary for reproducing the results from the phylogenetic augmentations paper.

+NOTE: Data and code are being uploaded over the next few days.

 # Start here
 To recreate the results from the analysis, start here.